 “Slow and low would be my advice.
 You don’t want to cook anything on a grill that’s too hot, especially if it’s a big cut of meat.
 For fish on the other hand, a super hot grill will sear the skin immediately so it won’t stick.
 It also helps to grease your fish and your grill properly.”

 Favourite thing to grill: whole fish.

-David McMillan, chef/owner Joe Beef, Liverpool House and Le Vin Papillon restaurants, Montreal
+David McMillan, chef/owner Joe Beef, Liverpool House, Le Vin Papillon and Vin Mon Lapin restaurants, Montreal

 “Don’t be afraid of using foil.
 Foil is your best friend when barbecuing.
 You can grill a piece of meat or fish on high heat to get grill marks on it then wrap it up in foil with some aromatics and let it cook slowly so it stays juicy.
 Not everything has to be “grilled”; for example, mushrooms are great wrapped in foil and cooked on top of the grill.
 Foil is also a great way to “hold” food and keep it warm.
 Make a foil “basket”, fill it with your cooked meat or veggies, season with butter, olive oil and/or fresh herbs and keep it on the grill until you’re ready to eat.”

 Marc Cohen, chef and butcher Boucherie Lawrence, Montreal

 “Buy on the bone meat, whether it’s steak chops or chicken wings.
 It will keep the meat moist and will give you a natural handle to hold the meat and eat with your hands.”

 Favourite thing to grill: lamb leg steaks or lamb neck chops

 Julien Hébert, chef/owner Pas d’cochon dans mon salon foodtruck, Montreal